Buritis: Geography

 The municipality contains 21% of the 197364 ha Jaci Paraná Extractive Reserve, created in 1996.

 It contains part of the Bom Futuro National Forest, established in 1988.

+Climate

 Economy

 The economy is based on cattle raising (88,000 in 2006) and agriculture.
 Buritis is a large producer of soybeans, beans, and corn.
 There were some small transformation industries (41 in 2005) and commercial retail establishments (277 in 2005).
 There were 19 restaurants and small hotels employing 10 workers in 2005.
 Outside agriculture, the biggest employer in the town was probably public administration with 634 salaried workers in 2005.
 In 2007 there were 2 financial institutions in the city.